3 killed and at least 50 injured when Amtrak train derails in Missouri after hitting dump truck

+Cpl.
+Justin Dunn, a spokesperson for Missouri State Highway Patrol Troop B, told reporters that two of the people who were killed were aboard the train while the third was in a dump truck that the train struck.

+Authorities said the tragic incident happened at an uncontrolled intersection -- without warning lights or motion gates -- where a gravel road crossed the railroad tracks southwest of town.

-Amtrak said the train collided with a truck at a public crossing near the city of Mendon at about 1:42 p.m.
-CT.
+Amtrak said the train collided with the dump truck at a public crossing near the city of Mendon at about 12:42 p.m.
+CT (1:42 p.m.
+ET).

-Dunn said that authorities are still trying to ascertain the exact number of fatalities.
-Two of the people who were killed were aboard the train while the third was in the truck, Dunn said at a press conference.

 Amtrak had said earlier that there were approximately 243 passengers and 12 crew members aboard the train.

-A school has been turned into a triage center for victims with minor injuries, he said.
+A school has been turned into a triage center for victims with minor injuries, officials said.

 Everything was in slow motion, passenger said